 All peppers are short-lived tropical perennials that prefer moderately warm days and nights and do not really start producing until 2 months into the growing season.

 Pepper plants all look pretty much alike, some taller and bushier than others.
 There the resemblance ends.
-The fruits of sweet peppers can be boxy, stocky, long and thin, or round, in shades of green, red, yellow, orange and purple.
+The fruits of sweet peppers can be boxy, stocky, round, or long and thin, and in shades of green, red, yellow, orange, and purple.

 - Leaves: Alternate, lance-shaped leaves.

 - Flowers: White or yellow star-shaped flowers.

-- Fruits: Fruits begin forming 2–6 days after the flowers drop.
-The shape and size will depend on the variety being grown; from stocky bell to elongated banana...
+- Fruits: Fruits begin forming 2 to 6 days after the flowers drop.
+The shape and size will depend on the variety being grown; from stocky bell to elongated banana.

 Peppers, sweet peppers